rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 	 determinateness (%) : 50.00
 	 - most credible action(s) = { }

-Initial and terminal prekernels recommendations perfectly correspond to the weak Condorcet winners and loosers as computed before in :numref:`CondorcetWinners1` and shown in :numref:`condorcetWinners2`.
+With the given strict outranking digrapg, initial and terminal prekernels recommendations perfectly correspond to the weak Condorcet winners and loosers as computed before in :numref:`CondorcetWinners1` and shown in :numref:`condorcetWinners2`.
+But this is only an anecdotic correspondence.
+Prekernels and Condorcet winners and losers generally only overlap one another.

 .. note:: The *edges* attribute of a bipolar-valued graph is also a bpv-set, where the support is given by the non-oriented pairs of the graph's vertices.
 Further evident examples of bpv-sets are the bipolar-valued prekernel membership characteristic vectors from the *Rubis* best choice computation [BIS-2006-1p]_.
 This is the topic of the next tutorial.